 Do I Have a Panera Bread Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Panera Bread lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Panera Bread lawsuits.
 We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.

 Free Case Evaluation: Again, if you developed symptoms of food poisoning after eating at Panera Bread, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and our lawyers can help.